María Escudero-Escribano

-María Escudero-Escribano (born June 3, 1983) is a Spanish chemist and Director of the Nano-Electrochemical group at the University of Copenhagen.
+María Escudero-Escribano (born June 3, 1983) is a Spanish chemist.
 Her research considers the design of materials for catalysis, fuel cells and sustainable chemistry.
+She works at the Catalan Institute of Nanoscience and Nanotechnology (ICN2) as an ICREA Research Professor since September 2022.
+Formerly she was director of the Nano-Electrochemical group at the University of Copenhagen.

 Early life and education

 Escudero-Escribano was born in Cáceres, Spain.
 Her father is a technical engineer who specialises in chemistry.
 She attended the Camilo Hernández de Coria public school until the age of thirteen, before moving to the Norba Caesarina Institute.
 She studied chemical engineering at the University of Extremadura.
 She moved to Madrid for her doctoral studies, earning a PhD at the Autonomous University of Madrid in 2011.
 She worked alongside Ángel Cuesta on the electrochemical reactions that take place inside fuel cells.
 During her doctorate she worked at the Residencia de Estudiantes as an intern, and completed visiting scientist positions at the Argonne National Laboratory and University of Ulm.
 The Spanish Royal Society of Chemistry selected the doctoral thesis of Escudero-Escribano as the best PhD in the region of Madrid.
 After earning her doctorate she joined the Technical University of Denmark as a postdoctoral researcher.
 Here she started working on novel electrocatalysts for fuel cells.